hack101/AwesomePython/README.md

 ### 4. Decorators

-A lot of the time, while programming, we find outselves writing a whole load of similar functions.
+A lot of the time, while programming, we find ourselves writing a whole load of similar functions.
 Remember, pythonic code is all about beauty and simplicity, and part of that is not repeating yourself.
 Decorators are python's solution to many similar functions.